radius-project/radius/docs/content/contributing/code/first-commit/first-commit-03-working-on-cli/_index.md

 Open the file `cmd/cli/main.go`.
 This is the entry point of the `rad` CLI.

-{{% alert title="VS Code tip" color="info" %}}
+{{% alert title="VSCode tip" color="primary" %}}
-Using VS Code you can hit Command+P (or Ctrl+P) and get a search bar for files that does fuzzy searching.
+Using VS Code you can hit `Command+P` (or `Ctrl+P`) and get a search bar for files that does fuzzy searching.
 For instance typing `main` would let you pick the file from a short list.
 With practice this can make navigation very fast.
 {{% /alert %}}

 You should see code like the following: